Co-Directors

 Nathaniel von der Embse, Ph.D., NCSP

-Dr. von der Embse is an Associate Professor of School Psychology at the University of South Florida and is an Associate Editor at the Journal of School Psychology.
+Dr. von der Embse is a Professor of School Psychology at the University of South Florida and is an Associate Editor at the Journal of School Psychology.
 Dr. von der Embse utilizes a social justice framework to examine the intersection of education policy and school mental health.
 His research has resulted in over 75 peer-reviewed journal articles, professional articles, or book chapters.
 Dr. von der Embse completed his master’s and educational specialist degrees in school psychology from Miami (OH) University, and Ph.D. from Michigan State University with a specialization in educational policy analysis.
 Dr. von der Embse has procured nearly $6,000,000 in grant supports from funding agencies including the Institute for Education Sciences, National Institute for Justice, Substance Abuse and Mental Health Service Agency, Spencer Foundation, and Scattergood Foundation.
 He was a recipient of the 2018 Lightner Witmer Award for Early Career Scholarship from Division 16 of the American Psychological Association.

 Shannon Suldo, Ph.D.